libremfg/rhize-docs/content/deploy/maintain/audit.md

 ---
-title: 'Maintain Audit PostgreSQL'
+title: 'Archive the PostgreSQL Audit trail'
 date: '2024-03-26T11:20:56-03:00'
 categories: ["how-to"]
-description: How to maintain Audit PostgreSQL on your Rhize deployment
+description: How to archive a partition of the Audit trail on your Rhize deployment
 weight: 300
 menu:
   main: